Why are voters in Northern Ireland poised for a return to the polls?

 A deadline for forming a new powersharing executive lapsed on Friday.

-Northern Ireland Secretary Chris Heaton-Harris is expected to announce a fresh Stormont Assembly election later after a deadline to restore devolved government passed.
+Northern Ireland Secretary Chris Heaton-Harris has said a Stormont Assembly election will go ahead, despite not setting a date for the poll.

 Here, we answer some of the key questions about the political turmoil at Stormont.